Fudgy, moist and definitely NOT cakey, my spin on the famous Katharine Hepburn Brownies would most certainly be Hepburn-approved.

 Sage brownie advice from Katharine Hepburn, the Brownie Expert of Hollywood, herself.

-Now, Kate would probably give me a talking to for saying this, but in my experience, brownies need flour.
-Otherwise, you’ll end up with chocolate mush that’s near impossible to get out of the pan.
+Kate would probably give me a talking to for saying this, but brownies do need a decent amount of flour.
+Otherwise, you end up with chocolate mush that’s near impossible to get out of the pan.

 I speak from experience.